demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EwsExtensionEXOPowershellV3/README.md

 * If your instance does experience memory management issues, please configure your playbooks to use *Retry on error*.

 ## Commands
-You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### ews-mailbox-list
 ***